Malwarology Research

 Summary

 This packer has been observed delivering a wide variety of malware families including SmokeLoader and Vidar among many others.
 It has been observed in the wild going back a number of years potentially to 2017.
 The particular variant of the packer analyzed here contains two sets of bytes with no apparent use which occur on either side of values that are integral to the decoding and unpacking process.
 These two byte strings are stable across many months of observed samples of this packer.
 What follows is a detailed analysis of the first stage of one sample of this packer which delivers a SmokeLoader payload.
-Until a widely recognized name or identifier can be determined for this packer, it has the designation pkr_ce1a.
+Until a widely recognized name or identifier can be determined for this packer, it has the designation pkr_ce1a

 Identification

-This sample has two known filenames.
-The first, 6523.exe, is observed in the wild in the path component of the URL used to distribute the file.
+, is observed in the wild in the path component of the URL used to distribute the file.1 The second, povgwaoci.iwe

-The second, povgwaoci.iwe, is located in the RT_VERSION resource within the VS_VERSIONINFO structure in a field named InternationalName.
+.
 This field along with others in the same StringTable structure are not parsed by Exiftool or Cerbero Suite.
 This indicates that the structure is malformed or non-standard.

 According to AV detection results, the correct identification of the unpacked file, SmokeLoader, does appear.
 There is also one detection based on dynamic analysis: Zenpack.

-However, the large majority of imported functions are called in dead code located after opaque predicates.
+The import hash of this sample is shared by a group of other files.2 However, the large majority of imported functions are called in dead code located after opaque predicates.
 Therefore, the usefulness of this import hash is almost nothing.
 Closer analysis of the opaque predicates in this sample can be found below.

 Behavioral and Code Analysis Findings